By Mike Siget

 Department of State

 The State Board of Osteopathic Medicine plans to issue proposed regulations regarding the internship requirement for osteopathic licensure.
+This issue was discussed at the Board’s April 13, 2016 meeting.
 The Board is concerned about the unification of a single GME accreditation system and that the Board’s current regulations allow for completion of an AOA-approved internship.
 As the AOA will cease doing so after the unification is finalized, members of the Board want to update its regulations to reaffirm its position that an internship in certain rotations is required prior to licensure.

 The State Board of Medicine plans to issue proposed regulations to clarify the requirements for the use and delegation of the use of medical lasers.
-The proposed rule will bring the Board's regulations in line with the majority of other states with regulations related to these devices.
+The proposed rule will bring the Board's regulations in line with most other states with regulations related to these devices.

 Child Abuse Reporting Requirements